 Congress famously issued subpoenas to get to the bottom of the Teapot Dome scandal in the 1920s and during Watergate in the 1970s.
-More recently, the Republican-backed Benghazi report in 2016 is a prime example of the use of subpoenas to investigate, as are the Democrat-fueled inquiries into the administration of Donald Trump, his finances and any possible connections to Russian interference in the 2016 presidential election.
+The Republican-backed Benghazi report in 2016 used subpoenas to investigate, as did the Democrat-fueled inquiries into the former administration of Donald Trump, his finances and any possible connections to Russian interference in the 2016 presidential election.

 Why Would Anyone Ignore a Subpoena?

 Congress, if you hadn't noticed, is a political body that often acts like it.
 Interacting with it often means dodging a lot of political potholes.
-Among the most publicized of those who have defied a Congressional subpoena in recent years are former attorney general Eric Holder (in 2012, see Now That's Interesting, below) and former White House counsel Harriet Miers (in 2008).
+Among some of the most publicized who have defied a Congressional subpoena in the last decade are former attorney general Eric Holder (in 2012, see Now That's Interesting, below) and former White House counsel Harriet Miers (in 2008).
+Neither were indicted.

 For those faced with a subpoena of the non-Congressional variety, going to court — perhaps facing people you don't want to see (a soon-to-be-ex in a divorce case, a driver who plowed into you, your former boss) — is hardly enticing.
 Sometimes, ignoring a subpoena and taking your legal lumps seems like the safer bet.

 Spoiler: It probably isn't.

 What Happens If You Bolt on a Subpoena?

 The courts, and Congress, have ways of enforcing subpoenas.
 They're not always effective.
 They often take time.
 But they have their ways.

 If you ignore or defy a subpoena, the court that demanded your presence can find you in contempt.
 A fine or jail time is possible.